ooni/ooni.org/content/post/hadara-palestine.md

 ---
-title: Hadara Palestine
+title: "Hadara Palestine"
-summary: This is the technical report on the politically motivated censorship going on in Bethlehem, West Bank
+summary: "This is the technical report on the politically motivated censorship going on in Bethlehem, West Bank"
-author: Arturo Filastò
+author: "Arturo Filastò"
-date: 2012-04-23 02:00:00
+date: "2012-04-23"
+tags: ["palestine"]
+categories: ["report"]
 ---

-**ooni\_test:** HTTP Host
+**ooni_test:** HTTP Host

 **country:** Palestine